software-mansion-labs/appjs-2023-workshop-reanimated/README.md

 expo start --dev-client
 ```

 4. The above step will print instructions on how to launch the app on phone or simulator.
-For iOS siulator you'll need to press "i", for Android press "a", and if you'd like to run the app on a physical device you'll need to scan the QR code that will be displayed on the command line output.
+For iOS simulator you'll need to press "i", for Android press "a", and if you'd like to run the app on a physical device you'll need to scan the QR code that will be displayed on the command line output.

 ## Next step